emacsmirror/inhibit-mouse/README.md

 ### What is the difference with the `disable-mouse` package on MELPA?

-The *inhibit-mouse* package is a simpler and more efficient alternative to the *disable-mouse* package, as it only modifies *input-decode-map* to disable mouse events.
+The *inhibit-mouse* package is a simpler and faster alternative to the *disable-mouse* package, as it only modifies *input-decode-map* to disable mouse events.

 In contrast, *disable-mouse* applies mouse events to its own mode, and sometimes the user has to apply it to other modes that are not affected by the *disable-mouse* mode (e.g, evil-mode).